rafaelurben/django-discordbot/README.md

 # django-discordbot

-**⚠️ IMPORTANT INFORMATION ⚠️**
+> [!NOTE]

-**After the [death of discord.py](https://github.com/rafaelurben/django-discordbot/discussions/139) and the [rebirth of discord.py](https://github.com/rafaelurben/django-discordbot/discussions/161), version 2 of discord.py has been released!
-That means it's time for v2 of django-discordbot! 🎉 See you soon ;)**
+> After the [death of discord.py](https://github.com/rafaelurben/django-discordbot/discussions/139) and the [rebirth of discord.py](https://github.com/rafaelurben/django-discordbot/discussions/161), discord.py V2 has been released!
+That means it's time for v2 of django-discordbot! 🎉

+> [!WARNING]
+> This bot is currently in a phase of transitioning from the old commands to the new app commands (slash commands).

 ------